zeebraa00/kmapper_law_analysis/README.md

 $ python make_metric.py
 ```
 We have focused on the reference relation of law.
-First, initiate the distance matrix.
+1. Initiate the distance matrix.
 (The distance between all laws is 1.)
-Then, shorten distance between laws used in same precedent while scanning Korean precedents.
+2. Shorten distance between laws used in same precedent while scanning Korean precedents.
-Finally, the completed distance matrix is saved as a binary file. (law_data/custom_metric.npy)
+3. The completed distance matrix is saved as a binary file. (law_data/custom_metric.npy)

 ### 4. Cluster Korean-law-data using kepler-mapper
 ```shell